If you think mind control is a term bandied about by crazed conspiracy theorists and best viewed in old spy films, think again.

 2. Moody behaviour

 Does your partner sulk if he or she doesn’t get their own way?
-Do you tend to change your behaviour stop prevent an argument?
+Do you tend to change your behaviour to stop or prevent an argument?
 This is the start of mind control, where your actions are changing because of what another person is doing.
 It is a tell-tale sign that they are trying to control your mind and are quite successful in it.

 This is a technique whereby a person gives subtle clues and hints using nonverbal cues.
 For instance, if a husband asks his wife if she is ok and she replies ‘Yes’ with a sigh and a shrug of her shoulders, this is clearly indicating she is not ok, but her verbal answer is positive.
 Some people use metacommunication to implant subliminal thoughts.

 Neuro-Linguistic Programming or NLP is a technique of layering certain thoughts using language into a person’s unconscious mind without them knowing what you’re doing.